-The ongoing strike in UK universities, which started on February 22, shows the accumulated anger of university workers against the increasing attacks of employers on labour relations.
-Even though this widespread attack is officially expressed by the employers’ leadership (UUK), is clearly supported and further deepened by the Conservative government.
+The strike in the UK universities, which started today, shows the accumulated anger of university workers against the increasing attacks of employers on industrial relations.
+Even though this widespread attack is officially expressed by the employers’ leadership, it is clearly supported and further deepened by the Conservative government.

 The early days of the strike proved not only the determination of the university workers but also the strength of student solidarity.
-From the beginning, employers attempted to use the consequences of the strike to the students for intimidating academics that would participate in the strike.
-The students’ response was their daily presence on the picket lines.
+From the beginning, employers attempted to use the consequences of the strike to the students to intimidate academics that would participate in the strike.
+The students’ response was clear through both the numerous motions of support to the strike by student unions and the students’ daily presence on the picket lines.

-The strike has the potential to initiate a discussion for the content and orientation of the university movement, to strengthen self-confidence in organizing resistance against the marketization of education that tripled fees and cut grants for the poorest students and to contribute to overcoming contradictions within the union by reinforcing radical voices and paths.
-It can also show the necessity for a wider alliance of workers and students which would lead both to the open questioning of the neoliberal agenda of the Conservative government and the limits of the class compromise that still lies at the core of the Labour’s agenda, putting at the forefront the need for radical alternatives to the increasing attacks to public education in the UK.
+The current strike has the potential to continue the discussion that started in 2018 for the content and orientation of the university movement, to strengthen self-confidence in organising resistance against the commercialisation of education and to contribute to overcoming contradictions within the union by reinforcing radical voices and paths.
+It can also show the necessity for a wider alliance of workers and students which would lead to the open questioning of the neoliberal agenda of both the EU and the Conservative government here, and the limits of the class compromise that still lies at the core of the Labour’s agenda, putting at the forefront the need for radical alternatives to the increasing attacks to public education in the UK.